isomerpages/np-infosite/pages/About.md

 description: ""
 ---
 <blockquote>
-<p>Welcome to the Software Portal, a dedicated platform for Ngee Ann Polytechnic
+<p>Welcome to the Software Portal, a dedicated platform for NP students.
-students.
-Our aim is to assist you in finding the right software for your specific year of study and course.</p>
+Our aim is to assist you in finding the right notebook and software for your specific year of study and course.</p>
 </blockquote>
 <hr>
 <h2>Software Licensing</h2>